 14 – 16 Years

-At 16, all students sit the International General Certificate of Secondary Education examination in 8 to 10 subjects.
+At 16, all students sit the International General Certificate of Secondary Education examination in 5 or more subjects with most students taking 8 subjects.
 This is an external award, ideal preparation for the Sixth Form and A Levels.
-Our partner is the University of London, which sets, marks and certifies the examinations.

 Minority subjects are offered where possible.
 The science curriculum comprises Biology, Chemistry and Physics.
 All pupils are set homework each day.
 The amount and content increases as children get older and more responsible for independent study.